 Term Life Insurance Options

-Eagle Express is USAA's simplified issue term policy, offering coverage from $100,000 up to $10 million for applicants ages 18 to 70 across 10-, 20- and 30-year terms at a fixed premium.
+Eagle Express is USAA's simplified issue term policy, offering coverage from $100,000 up to $10 million for people ages 18 to 70 across 10-, 20- and 30-year terms at a fixed premium.
 If qualified, you can get same-day approval without completing a medical exam.
 A health questionnaire is still required, and an exam may be requested in some cases.
-The policy also includes a conversion option, allowing policyholders to move to a permanent policy without a new medical exam.
+The policy also includes a conversion option, allowing you to switch to a permanent policy without a new medical exam.

 Whole Life Insurance Options